 The reality is, stress is the complex interplay of the nervous, endocrine, and immune systems' reaction to any stimuli that disrupt homeostasis in the human body (Chu et al., 2022).
 It is well known that chronic stress can contribute to many adverse health conditions, but why?

-Stress is chapter 12 of the Certified Wellness Coach course and an extremely important subject for incorporating wellness.
+Stress is chapter 12 of the NASM course on wellness coaching and an extremely important subject for incorporating wellness.

 What is Cortisol